Ectopic pregnancy: Transvaginal ultrasonography

 The combination of a positive pregnancy test and the presence of what appears to be a normal intrauterine pregnancy does not exclude ectopic pregnancy, since there may be either a heterotopic pregnancy or a "pseudosac", which is a collection of within the endometrial cavity that may be seen in up to 20% of women.

 A small amount of anechogenic-free fluid in the recto-uterine pouch is commonly found in both intrauterine and ectopic pregnancies.
 The presence of echogenic fluid is estimated at between 28 and 56% of women with an ectopic pregnancy, and strongly indicates the presence of hemoperitoneum.
 However, it does not necessarily result from tubal rupture but is commonly a result from leakage from the distal tubal opening.
 As a rule of thumb, the finding of free fluid is significant if it reaches the fundus or is present in the vesico-uterine pouch.
 A further marker of serious intra-abdominal bleeding is the presence of fluid in the hepatorenal recess of the subhepatic space.

-Currently, Doppler ultrasonography is not considered to significantly contribute to the diagnosis of ectopic pregnancy.
+As of 2014, Doppler ultrasonography is not considered to significantly contribute to the diagnosis of ectopic pregnancy.

-A common misdiagnosis is of a normal intrauterine pregnancy is where the pregnancy is implanted laterally in an arcuate uterus, potentially being misdiagnosed as an interstitial pregnancy.
+A common misdiagnosis of a normal intrauterine pregnancy is when the pregnancy is implanted laterally in an arcuate uterus, potentially being misdiagnosed as an interstitial pregnancy.